 Having a succession roadmap is often perceived as an expense by a company.
 But it is the other way round.
 One can’t prepare a succession plan overnight.
 It’s an ongoing process that minimizes time and financial resources in shortlisting, recruiting and grooming leadership from outside when you already, internally, have a qualified pipeline of candidates.

 While some businesses have a definite succession plan, others do not have a defined structure.
+They often want to know what are the challenges of succession planning.
+Frankly, challenges are only in perception, because the disadvantage companies get by not chalking a succession planning strategy are plenty.
 As per a study conducted by the Canadian Financial Executives Research Foundation (CFERF), only 40% of Canadian private companies have a clear business ownership succession plan.”
 Such instances pose grave challenges and disadvantages to the business continuity in case of unforeseen situations.
 Here’s how:

 Not having a succession plan will expose the company and its stakeholders to unnecessary risks.
 Leaving critical roles vacant for an uncertain period may severely damage the business infrastructure.